legendcodermartino1245/ldac-optimization-guide/README.md

 - AAC becomes the "preferred high-quality codec" under Samsung's stack if LDAC is not allowed.
 - AAC selection here is not user-driven — it is part of Samsung’s override logic asserting itself even in absence of LDAC.
 - Disabling LDAC does not fall back to SBC by default; AAC is treated as the next-in-line override.
+- **Absolute Volume state has no effect on AAC override behavior**:
+  → AV OFF does not prevent AAC default activation when LDAC is disabled.

 ---